Ckosmick/ZMHT/readme.md

 		speedbooster in morphball
 		unlocking of Kraid's doors

-Cosmic -- bullied biospark and glitch to make this a thing.
+- Cosmic -- bullied biospark and glitch to make this a thing.
 Also added:
 		Modified Capt.
 Glitch's faster item grabbing ASM to have a faster jingle (still needs work) Modified biospark's unknown items ASM so that any suit can have the fully powered gfx

-JumZhu.Diwa -- Walljumping with space jump tweak
+- JumZhu.Diwa -- Walljumping with space jump tweak

-Raygun -- Plasma beam nerf
+- Raygun -- Plasma beam nerf
 Super Metroid style projectiles

-Metroid_Prime_Stratton, Cosmic, Capt Glitch, raygun -- Decompiled version of Capt Glitch's Charge beam concentration ASM.
+- Metroid_Prime_Stratton, Cosmic, Capt Glitch, raygun -- Decompiled version of Capt Glitch's Charge beam concentration ASM.

-Metroid Advance Game Construction (MAGConst) -- The metconst subcommunity dedicated to hacking the GBATroids.
+- Metroid Advance Game Construction (MAGConst) -- The metconst subcommunity dedicated to hacking the GBATroids.

-Metroid Construction -- The #1 source for all things hacking metroid!
+- Metroid Construction -- The #1 source for all things hacking metroid

-Metroid: Zero Mission speedrunners -- provided lots of input on what to change in this hack.

 # Directions
-◘ Put a vanilla MZM (U) rom in the extracted folder and rename it to [zm.gba].
+- Put a vanilla MZM (U) rom in the extracted folder and rename it to [zm.gba].
-◘ Drag [zmht.asm] over armips.exe and armips should spit out a file named [output.gba].
+- Drag [zmht.asm] over armips.exe and armips should spit out a file named [output.gba].
-◘ To disable an ASM patch, open zmht.asm in a text editor and add a semicolon (;) in front of lines of patches you do not want to have applied.
+- To disable an ASM patch, open zmht.asm in a text editor and add a semicolon (;) in front of lines of patches you do not want to have applied.
 Then, re-run armips.
 It will overwrite the previous output.gba file.

 # Contents
 This ASM patch is a combination of: